Skip to main content

 To make and break bonds, electrons have to be moved.
 In drawing reaction mechanisms, we showed how electrons move from "sources" to "sinks."
 In many enzyme-catalyzed reactions, vitamin derivatives are used as substrates or "cofactors" or "coenzymes" to facilitate the flow of electrons in bond-making and breaking.
 The section focuses on cofactors, which facilitate the flow of electrons from the substrate to the product.
 We will see these enzymes in more detail in specific chapter sections.

 Cofactors are molecules that bind to enzymes and are required for catalytic activity.
 They can be divided into two major categories: metals and coenzymes.
 Metal cofactors commonly found in human enzymes include iron, magnesium, manganese, cobalt, copper, zinc, and molybdenum.
 Coenzymes are small organic molecules that are often derived from vitamins.
-Coenzymes can bind loosely with the enzyme and release from the active site.
-As such, they are also considered substrates for the reaction.
-Alternatively, they may be tight binding and cannot dissociate easily from the enzyme.
-In this case, after their initial participation in an enzyme-catalyzed reaction, the enzyme would no longer be able to use the cofactor in another round of catalysis until the initial state of the cofactor is reformed, which takes another chemical reaction and often an additional substrate.
+Coenzymes can bind loosely with the enzyme and be released from the active site.
+As such, they are also considered reaction substrates.
+Alternatively, they may be tightly bound and cannot dissociate easily from the enzyme.
+In this case, after their initial participation in an enzyme-catalyzed reaction, the enzyme would no longer be able to use the cofactor in another round of catalysis until the cofactor returns to its initial state, which requires another chemical reaction and often an additional substrate.

 Figure \(\PageIndex{1}\): The Heme Cofactor.
 The family of heme cofactors contains an iron metal coordinated with a porphyrin ring structure, as shown in the left-hand panel within the structure of Heme B. In the right-hand panel, Heme B is shown complexed with the succinate dehydrogenase enzyme from the Kreb Cycle.
 The structure of Heme B shown in the left-hand panel is from Yikrazuul, and the crystal structure of Succinate Dehydrogenase complexed with Heme B is from Richard Wheeler.

 Many biological cofactors are vitamin B derivatives, as shown below in Table \(\PageIndex{1}\).
-Many vitamin deficiencies cause disease states due to the inactivity of apoenzymes that can not function without the correctly bound coenzyme.
+Many vitamin deficiencies cause disease states from inactive apoenzymes that can not function without the correctly bound coenzyme.

 Table \(\PageIndex{1}\): Essential B-Vitamins and their Modified Enzyme Cofactors

-Cofactors can help to mediate enzymatic reactions through the use of any of the different catalytic strategies listed above.
+Cofactors can mediate enzymatic reactions using any of the catalytic strategies listed above.
 They can serve as nucleophiles, mediate covalent catalysis, form electrostatic interactions with the substrate, and stabilize the transition state.
-They can also cause strain distortion or facilitate acid-base catalysis.
-Metal-aided catalysis can often use homolytic reaction mechanisms that involve radical intermediates.
-This can be important in reactions such as those occurring in the electron transport chain that requires the safe movement of single electrons.
+They can also cause strain, distortion, or facilitate acid-base catalysis.
+Metal-aided catalysis often employs homolytic reaction mechanisms involving radical intermediates.
+This can be important in reactions, such as those in the electron transport chain, that require the safe movement of single electrons.

 Figure \(\PageIndex{1}\):spontaneous decarboxylation of a β-keto acid

-Even though no cofactor is required, nucleophilic catalysis by an amine through Schiff Base formation would speed up the reaction (as we will see below).
+Even though no cofactor is required, nucleophilic catalysis by an amine via Schiff Base formation would accelerate the reaction (as we will see below).
 Now let's look at how some of the cofactors listed in Table \(\PageIndex{1}\) above facilitate electron flow in reactions.

 Thiamine pyrophosphate - decarboxylation of α-keto acids

 Thiamine pyrophosphate (TPP) facilitates the decarboxylation of α-keto acids.
-TPP is a derivative of thiamine, vitamin B1, whose deficiency causes beriberi.
-TPP is covalently attached to the enzyme, such as in pyruvate dehydrogenase and alpha-ketoglutarate dehydrogenase, two enzymes that catalyze the decarboxylation of α-keto acids.
+TPP is a derivative of thiamine (vitamin B1), whose deficiency causes beriberi.
+TPP is covalently attached to the enzyme, as in pyruvate dehydrogenase and alpha-ketoglutarate dehydrogenase, which catalyze the decarboxylation of α-keto acids.
 The structure and "business" end of TPP and its catalytic activity are shown in Figure \(\PageIndex{2}\).

 Figure \(\PageIndex{2}\): Role of TPP in the decarboxylation of pyruvate (step 1) and release of acetaldehyde (step 4)